 This scaling script is written to handle one host pool per scheduled task.

-All scheduled tasks that runs scaling scripts must to be configured on VM(s) that is(are) always on.
+All scheduled tasks that run scaling scripts must to be configured on VM(s) that is(are) always on.

 Accounts with MFA are not supported.
-It is recommended to use service principals to query the Windows Virtual Desktop service.
+It is recommended to use service principals to access the Windows Virtual Desktop service.

 Recommendations

 Create a separate folder for each instance of the scaling script and its configuration.